 Try and get your honey from an organic or natural food store rather than the supermarket.

-Look for the words raw, unprocessed, unfiltered, unpasteurized and organic.
+Look for the words raw, unprocessed, unfiltered, unpasteurised and organic.
 Raw, unfiltered honey is more likely to be cloudy rather than clear.
 This is because it still has pollen in it.

 If you google and find a bee-keeper near to you, you can actually get honey that is direct from the source.
 This way you can rest assured that the honey is pure.
 Today most bee-keepers may even ship the honey out to where you live.

-Honey comes in all colors and it has no relation to quality.
-The color comes from the blossoms the bees visited.
-Honey can range from colorless to a dark brown or amber.
+Honey comes in all colours and it has no relation to quality.
+The colour comes from the blossoms the bees visited.
+Honey can range from colourless to a dark brown or amber.